 When a knife is stored in a damp environment or is used to cut food with a high acid content, it can develop rust.

 Rust can ruin a knife’s appearance and affect its functionality.
 The rust weakens the blade’s metal, making it more prone to damage and causing it to become pitted.

 When the knife is rusty, you will find it difficult to cut food.
-Thus, you should immediately remove rust from the blade to prevent further damage and maintain its quality.
+Thus, you should remove rust from the blade as soon as possible to prevent further damage and maintain its quality.

 How To Remove Rust From Knives?

 - Step 1: Mix baking soda and water in a small bowl until you get a thick consistency.

 - Step 2: Apply the mixture to the rusted spots of the knife, using a soft-bristled toothbrush or cloth to rub it gently.
 Use a scouring pad for severe rust.